ChrisHal/PMbrowser/doc/usage/installation.rst

 using *flatpak*
 ***************

-A self-contained :file:`flatpak` file is provided on https://github.com/ChrisHal/PMbrowser/releases.
+:program:`PM browser` is hosted on *flathub*: https://flathub.org/apps/details/de.halaszovich.PMbrowser

-If your system is set up accordingly, you can intall the flatpak by double-clicking the file after download.
-(See https://flatpak.org/setup/ for inforamtion on setting up flatpak.)
+If your system is set up accordingly, you can install the flatpak (see https://flatpak.org/setup/

-You might need to install the necessay runtime, which is provided by the flathub repository.
+for information on setting up flatpak) with this command:

+``flatpak install flathub de.halaszovich.PMbrowser``

+Or use this link: https://dl.flathub.org/repo/appstream/de.halaszovich.PMbrowser.flatpakref

 Installing on macOS